peterwittek/somoclu/README.md

 ==
 Somoclu is a cluster-oriented implementation of self-organizing maps.
 It relies on MPI for distributing the workload, and it can be accelerated by CUDA on a GPU cluster.
 A sparse kernel is also included, which is useful for training maps on vector spaces generated in text mining processes.

+Key features:

+* Fast execution by parallelization: MPI and CUDA are supported.
+* Planar and toroid maps.
+* Dense and sparse input data.
+* Integration with Databionic ESOM Tools.

 Usage
 ==
 Somoclu takes a plain text input file -- either dense or sparse data.
 Example files are included.